matestack/matestack-ui-core/docs/contribute/README.md

 Other case: You plan to built something that you think should be part of the Matestack UI Core (or you have already built it)?
 Great, then open a pull request and we will take a look!

+## How to contribute

+Please create a pull request to the `develop` branch with your tested and documented code.
+Bonus points for using our PR template!

 ## Documentation

 Documentation can be found in the `/docs` folder.
 Please make sure to cover basic use cases of your concepts & components for other users!